New York: London: Tokyo:

 United States

-• Data Protection: The California Consumer Privacy Act (CCPA) is a significant regulation that affects businesses operating in the U.S. It mandates transparency in data collection and gives consumers rights over their personal information.
+• Data Protection: The California Consumer Privacy Act (CCPA) is a key regulation impacting U.S.-based e-commerce.
+It requires transparency in data collection and gives consumers significant control over their personal information.

-• Consumer Rights: The Federal Trade Commission (FTC) enforces rules to protect consumers from deceptive practices, requiring clear and truthful advertising.
+• Consumer Rights: The Federal Trade Commission (FTC) enforces strict rules to protect consumers from deceptive practices, ensuring clear and honest advertising.

-• Taxation: The Supreme Court’s decision in South Dakota v.
-Wayfair, Inc. allows states to require online retailers to collect sales tax, even if they don’t have a physical presence in the state.
+• Taxation: Following the South Dakota v.
+Wayfair, Inc. decision, many states now require online retailers to collect sales tax even without a physical presence.

 Canada

-• Data Protection: The Personal Information Protection and Electronic Documents Act (PIPEDA) governs how businesses collect, use, and disclose personal information.
+• Data Protection: The Personal Information Protection and Electronic Documents Act (PIPEDA) governs how businesses collect, use, and share personal information.

-• Consumer Rights: The Competition Bureau ensures fair competition and protects consumers from misleading advertising.
+• Consumer Rights: The Competition Bureau works to ensure fair competition and protects consumers from misleading advertising.

-• Taxation: The Goods and Services Tax (GST) applies to most goods and services sold in Canada, including online sales.
+• Taxation: The Goods and Services Tax (GST) applies to most goods and services—including online sales—ensuring a level playing field for businesses.

 Compliance in Europe